Laurel Park At Henry Med Center in Stockbridge, GA

 Pros

-• pro The physical and occupational therapists are outstanding in knowledge and patience.
+• pro The physical therapy and occupational therapy teams are outstanding in knowledge and patience.

-• pro Brittany is a great ambassador for Laurel Park, being knowledgeable and understanding.
+• pro Brittany is a great ambassador for Laurel Park.

 Cons

-• pro Communication with families is poor, with excuses and incorrect information.
+• pro Communication with families is chaotic and unreliable.

 Review